maxsiz/maxsiz.github.io/iber-group-team.md

 ---
 layout: page
 title: Iber Group Team
-subtitle: Many discuss the digital economy, and we create it.
+subtitle: Many talk about the digital economy, but we are actively building it.
 ---